CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/EngageableOpponents.md

 ## Set Engageable Opponents

+Set Engageable Opponents represent a set number of targets that can be engaged in a round.

 | Engageable Opponents Type | Engageable Opponents |
 | :-----------------------: | :------------------: |
 |             1             |          1          |